 For more information: Please contact the Transitioning Military Training Program Office at (843) 525-8340 or email firstname.lastname@example.org.

 *This initiative is funded by a State of South Carolina grant.
-The funding is limited and students who qualify will be accepted on a first come first served basis.
+The funding is limited and transitioning military members have priority.
+Other qualified students will be accepted on a space available basis.